1,000+ Opportunities

 Search federal, foundation, and corporate grants with AI — or browse by agency, topic, and state.

 Illinois Nita M. Lowey 21st Century Community Learning Centers (CCLC) is sponsored by Illinois State Board of Education.
-Academic enrichment, tutoring, youth development, and family engagement during non‑school hours in high‑poverty areas.
+This program aims to enhance educational opportunities for students in high-poverty areas, focusing on academic enrichment and offering services like tutoring, youth development, and family engagement.

 Get alerted about grants like this